-For rating assignment of corporate loan and floor plan financing customers, the credit rating shall be generated to the customer as a part of credit analysis process as done by the credit analysts The corporate loan and floor plan financing customers which are applied IRB approach to calculate credit risk-weighted assets must be assigned the credit rating.
+For rating assignment of corporate loan, floor plan financing and SME loan customers, the credit rating shall be generated to the customer as a part of credit analysis process as done by the credit analysts.
+The corporate loan, floor plan financing and SME loan customers which are applied IRB approach to calculate credit risk-weighted assets must be assigned the credit rating.
 The customers who are not required to be assigned the credit rating as defined regarding to the internal guideline shall be adopted standardized approach (SA) for the calculation of risk-weighted assets.